jegali/CPyU/CPU/v4/README.md

 ```

 At the moment there is nothing else to see when the emulation is started.
 The Apple beeps, but there is no keyboard interaction and no screen output yet.
 Therefore I will not put a complete executable code in this directory, but first implement and describe the further I/O.

+## To do
+The speaker beeps, that's all we can check at the moment.
+We can only check how the speaker behaves in games, for example, when we have a working floppy drive emulation.